 Use your connections to make an introduction.
 A mutual connection can establish your credibility.
 A shared connection offers the prospect a chance to do a quick background check before they decide whether to engage and negotiate with you.

 9. Reveal Your Trigger

 You’ve already introduced yourself and answered the “who.”
 You have included your value proposition, explaining the “what” and the “why.”
 The next question to address is “why now?”
 Advance your sales agenda by telling the prospect why you’re reaching out now.
 What’s the trigger that made you make your pitch?

-The answer could be that you saw their ad for a similar product.
-Maybe you read the prospect’s recent blog post that outlined the challenges the company was facing.
-Perhaps it was a news item or a meeting you had with one of their employees.
+The answer could be that you saw an ad that they recently pushed.
+Maybe you read the prospect’s recent blog post outlining the company’s challenges.
+Perhaps it was a meeting you had with one of their employees.
 The prospect may have recently viewed or commented on your content.
 Whatever the reason, mention it and make it plausible.

 10. Clarify Your Value Proposition